molefrog/fpjs-login-demo/README.md

 </FpjsProvider>
 ```

-Remix provides `app/root.tsx` file where you can customize the app-wide layout.
-Now, in our login component we're going to use `useVisitorData` hook
+Remix provides an `app/root.tsx` file where you can customize the app-wide layout.
+Now, in our login component, we're going to use the `useVisitorData` hook
 to obtain the visitor id.
-Note that this hook is asynchrounous and this is why it returns `isLoading` flag.
+Note that this hook is asynchronous, and this is why it returns the `isLoading` flag.

 ```tsx
 // routes/login.tsx